Less than Truckload (LTL) vs. Truckload (TL) freight: What's the difference?

 The chance of possible damage to items during transit also decreases since there is less handling of the freight at multiple stops.
 Truckload (TL) also makes sense when the freight weighs more than 15,000 pounds, or the company has more than 10 pallets worth of goods to transport.

 While there are pros and cons to each method, one option will prove to better suit your needs depending on your freight.
-When determining whether less than truckload (LTL) shipping or full truckload (TL) is best for your shipping requirements, check Freightquote for competitive quotes on both modes.
+When determining whether less than truckload (LTL) shipping or full truckload (TL) is best for your shipping requirements, check Freightquote by C.H.
+Robinson for competitive quotes on both modes.

 Whether you have been shipping freight for many years or this is your first time, Freightquote's patented technology allows you to get instant and free freight shipping rates.
 Get started and sign up now.